canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 The color variable `$color-navigation-background` has been removed, please use the default light and dark themed navigation patterns.

+### Expanding search box

+If a search box is being used in the top navigation, you now have the option to use the new [expanding search](/docs/examples/patterns/navigation/search-dark) component.
+We haven't removed the old search box, so this update is completely optional.

 ## Notifications

 The notification child classes have been replaced to support new variants.
 The following class substitutions can be used to support existing functionality: